kalamuna/kameleonci/README.md

 ./install.sh
 ```

+> **Important:** On the first push, KameleonCI will perform a force push to ensure the contents of both repositories match.
+After a successful initial workflow run, a file named `.kameleon-initialized` will be committed to the repo.
+From then on, force push will be disabled and only safe pushes will be used.

+> **Warning:** The initial force push will overwrite any files in the remote repository with the contents of your local repository.
+Make sure you want to replace the remote contents before proceeding.

 The installation script will:
 - Create the necessary `.github/workflows` directory
 - Install the workflow file (with confirmation if it already exists)